FMisi/portswigger-lab-solutions-notes/http-request-smuggling/README.md

     Once you have confirmed that you can cause the victim to be redirected to the exploit server, repeat the attack until the lab solves.
 This may take several attempts because you need to time your attack so that it poisons the connection immediately before the victim's browser attempts to import a JavaScript resource.
 Otherwise, although their browser will load your malicious JavaScript, it won't execute it.

-Lab: HTTP/2 request smuggling via CRLF injection
+## HTTP/2 request smuggling via CRLF injection